-Day 1: Arrive at Delhi - most flights arrive either in the evening or at night, and we recommend that our guests consider arriving a day earlier as this allows you to recuperate from jetlag, and serves as insurance against international flight delays and cancellations.
-Additional night(s) can be added when you are finalizing your international flights.
+Day 1: Arrive at Delhi - most flights arrive either in the evening or at night, and we strongly recommend that our guests consider arriving a day earlier as this allows you to recuperate from jetlag and serves as insurance against international flight delays and cancellations.
+An additional night’s hotel stay can be added at the time of reservation.

 Welcome to India, home to incredible historical monuments, a plethora of natural wonders, and the world’s most colorful culture.